When is a Fever too High – Isn’t Dangerous

 If someone has a fever but feels fine for the most part, treatment isn’t necessary.
 Because the fever’s job is to kill infectious agents, treating a low-grade fever can interfere with the body’s efforts.

-When it comes to children, a rule of thumb is that if they’re playing and have energy, there’s no immediate danger.
+A rule of thumb for children is that if they’re playing and have energy, there’s no immediate danger.

-When fever-related symptoms are making you feel lousy or the temperature has crept up near that 103-104 F mark, an over-the-counter fever-reducing medication like Tylenol (acetaminophen).
+When fever-related symptoms make you feel lousy or the temperature has crept up near 103-104 F, an over-the-counter fever-reducing medication like Tylenol (acetaminophen) can help.

 This doesn’t mean something is wrong or that it didn’t work.
 Children and teenagers should not be given aspirin for fever due to the risk of Reye syndrome, a rare and serious illness that causes brain and liver damage.

-Rest and many liquids can help your body weather the fever (and underlying illness), as well.
-Other home remedies may help, but you need to know which ones are safe and effective, and which ones are potentially harmful.
+Rest and many liquids can also help your body weather the fever (and underlying illness).
+Other home remedies may help, but you need to know which ones are safe, effective, and potentially harmful.

 Safe Fever Home Remedies